xebialabs/blueprints/kubernetes/environment/xebialabs/USAGE-environment.md

 ## Deploy the blueprint to the XL Platform

-To deploy this blueprint to the XebiaLabs DevOps Platform, follow the steps below:

-1. Apply the generated YAML configuration using the XL CLI.
-Open up a terminal in the folder where you generated the configuration.
+To deploy this blueprint to the XebiaLabs DevOps Platform, open up a terminal in the folder where you generated the configuration.
 Then run:

     ```plain
     xl apply -f xebialabs.yaml